hooh-hooah/AI_Tips/docs/tutorials/hs2-map.md

 ### Setting up SceneInfo

-The event scene info will be automatically generated by the modding tool. so don't worry.
+The modding tool will generate the event scene info.
+So, don't worry.

 ### Setting up Collider